 The University Archives, housed in University Hall, is a division of Beeghly Library.
 Their services include collecting and maintaining documents and materials on the history of the university, assisting individuals researching Heidelberg, creating displays about Heidelberg, and hosting groups interested in the history of the institution and the archival collections.
 The hours and fees for services are listed on the Archives web site.

 Computer Centers

-Computer centers are available for student use Bareis Hall Computer Center, Main Campus and at the Arrowhead Park.
+Computer centers are available for student use Bareis Hall Computer Center and terminals in various locations around campus.
 Visit the Computer, Network, and Information Technology (CNIT) website for additional information.

 Student Health Services